 In Brief

 Ghana was widely regarded as a model of African development — democratic, growing, and fiscally prudent.
 The 2007 discovery of the Jubilee oil field was supposed to accelerate that trajectory.
 Instead, the anticipation of oil revenues triggered a decade of fiscal overexpansion, debt accumulation, and governance strain that culminated in an IMF bailout request in 2014 — three years after oil production had already begun.
-Ghana's story is not one of oil revenues being mismanaged.
-It is the story of anticipated revenues being mortgaged before a single barrel was lifted.
+Unlike other presource cases, Ghana's total GDP growth broadly tracked IMF expectations over the post-discovery decade; the damage was not primarily through growth underperformance, but through a fiscal and debt trajectory that anticipated revenues mortgaged before a single barrel was lifted.

 Growth Outcome vs. Counterfactual